-Assignments and late work: Each assignment for this class has a deadline.
+Assignments: Each assignment for this class has a deadline.
 No excused or unexcused late work will be allowed.
 Please note that failure to complete work on time is usually due to failure to start work in a timely manner.
-Assignments are available in enough advance for you to complete them early if necessary.
+Assignments are available in advance for you to complete them early if necessary.
 It is recommended you complete assignments at least two days before the due date.
+IF YOU EMAIL THE INSTRUCTOR REQUESTING EXTENSIONS ON ASSIGNMENTS, YOU WILL BE REFERRED BACK TO THIS POLICY.